heartcombo/show_for/README.md

     rails generate show_for:install

+Or, if you want the Twitter Bootstrap's way:

+    rails generate show_for:install --bootstrap

 And you are ready to go.

 Note: This branch aims Rails 3.2 and 4 support, so if you want to use it with